 |Air Dolomiti||Hawaiian Airlines|

 In the above examples, we discussed many great premium cabin redemption options on both United and its partner airlines to get you around the world.
 These are some of the best ways to use United miles at this time.

 With United continuing to expand the routes on which its own premium cabin product are offered, we look forward to seeing premium cabin growth.

 Additionally, the first class and business class experiences on partner airlines (with low fuel surcharges) give United MileagePlus miles some of the best redemptions out there.

 Before you go, you might find it useful to check out the baggage rules on United.
 Happy redeeming!

-The information regarding the Chase Freedom Unlimited®, United Club℠ Business Card, and Citi Prestige® Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Chase Freedom Unlimited® card and Citi Prestige® Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.